-Each of our 70 e-book retail & library partners has unique file requirements.
-A valid EPUB, created with our outlined specifications,¬ enables us to satisfy the requirements of each partner, getting your e-book where it belongs—on every device.
+Each of our major ebook retail partners has unique file requirements.
+A valid EPUB, created with our outlined specifications, enables us to satisfy the requirements of each partner, getting your e-book where it belongs—on every device.

 Can’t you just use my PDF?

 The majority of e-retailers will not sell PDF files in their e-book stores.
 The EPUB format is the official standard of the IDPF (International Digital Publishing Forum) and is designed for reflowable content, meaning an EPUB reader can optimize text for a particular display device.